riordanalfredo/personal-blog/unused-contents/welcome/index.md

 ![computer](https://cdn.pixabay.com/photo/2014/05/03/00/45/computer-336628_1280.jpg)

-I realise that many people want to transition from technical to business career, and the other way around.
+I realised that many people want to transition from technical to business career, and the other way around.
 For example, it happens to people who study MBA (Master of Business Administration) after finishing an IT degree or people who already got a business degree (or doing a lot of business hustle) and want to study Master of IT or Data Science.
 Maybe, some people are just curious about the other side. `If any of these is you, congratulations!
 You are at the right place!`.
 The purpose of journal is aligned with one of my personal goals, which is assisting smooth transition and be successful in the career that they choose.
 I hope that this journal can help people to learn about programming and software engineering knowledge better.
 I will also open an opportunity to discuss about leadership and management in business.
-By having an open discussion, we can learn together hopefully, achieving our goals 😄!
+By having an open discussion, we can learn together hopefully, achieving desired goals!

 ## 2. Own a digital business asset